Ramon Bagatsing: Corporate and political life

 With the war over, he continued his law studies while working as the driver of the company bus of Elizalde & Co.
 From 1947 to 1957, he climbed the corporate ladder to become the company's Public Relations and Personnel Manager, and during the same period, passed the bar examinations and became a lawyer.
 He was also a bank safe and home safety box salesman.

-Bagatsing first entered public service in the 1957 elections when his province mate, then-presidential candidate and former Speaker of the House of Representatives of the Philippines José Yulo, convinced him to run for Congress in Manila's then third district of Sampaloc, Sta.
-Mesa, Santa Ana, San Miguel, and Bacood.
-He was elected Congressman for the first time and was the Chairman of the important House Veterans Committee.
+Bagatsing first entered public service in the 1957 elections when his province mate, then-presidential candidate and former Speaker of the House of Representatives of the Philippines José Yulo, convinced him to run for Congress in Manila's then third district of Sampaloc, Santa Mesa (then part of Sampaloc), and San Miguel.
+He was elected Congressman for the first time and was the chairman of the House Veterans Committee.

-He was elected again as Congressman in 1961 and held the chairmanship of the powerful Justice Committee.
+He was re-elected in 1961 and held the chairmanship of the powerful Justice Committee.
 As a legislator, Bagatsing authored several laws, such as the Philippine Veterans Act, the National Stud Farm Law, the laws creating the Bureau of Immigration, the Integrated Bar of the Philippines, the National Defense College of the Philippines and the Eulogio "Amang" Rodríguez Institute of Science and Technology, among others.

 After his second term, he joined the Cabinet, becoming the country's chief graft-buster as Head of the Presidential Agency on Reforms and Government Operations (PARGO) from 1967 to 1969.
 During his stint at PARGO, Bagatsing was dubbed by the Philippine Free Press as "The Incorruptible" for his prosecution of several high-profile corruption cases against prominent and high-ranking officials, including the conviction and expulsion of a city mayor for graft.

 In 1969, he ran again for his old congressional seat in Manila and was overwhelmingly elected to a third term.
 During his ten years, or three terms, in the Philippine House of Representatives, Bagatsing was consistently awarded and included in the lists of the country's "Ten Most Outstanding Congressmen" and "The 10 Most Useful Legislators of the Republic".
 He was a leading reformer and a relentless crusader against the spread of communism in the Asia-Pacific region of the world as the founding chairman of the Philippine Anti-Communist League.